mahmoudparsian/big-data-mapreduce-course/slides/mapreduce/MapReduce_Example.md

    implement this filter.

-4. If we want to output records, where average temperature is less than 10.00,  then how would you implement this filter.
+4. If we want to output records, where average temperature is more than 20.00,  then how would you implement this filter.

+5. If we want to find median temperature per city, then how would you implement this functionality.

+6. If we want to find (minimum, maximum, average) temperature per city, then how would you implement this functionality.

 ## Comments